 Creative thinking is the key to getting your iPhone photos noticed.
 But if you think you’re not very creative or you’ve run out of inspiration, don’t give up!
-In this tutorial I’m going to share my best secrets for boosting your creativity and developing your photographic eye.
+In this tutorial, I’m going to share my best tips for boosting your creativity and developing your photographic eye.
 These simple yet highly effective techniques will get you taking unique and eye-catching iPhone photos that you’ll be proud to share with the world.

 1. Experiment With Perspective & Angles

 There are so many ways to photograph an object, and capturing it from an interesting angle or perspective will make your photos more unique.

 Rather than always taking the shot from standing height, why not try capturing your subject from high up or low down?
 Or how about moving closer, moving further away, or taking a few steps to one side?

 Shooting from a low angle is a great option if you want the object look big, mighty and powerful.
 It can also allow you to capture more foreground detail which is perfect for creating depth in landscape photos and for shooting puddle reflections.